Leveraging Meta-path Contexts for Classification in Heterogeneous Information Networks: Experimental Evaluation

 \textbf{(Network-embedding-based methods)}: \textbf{node2vec} and \textbf{metapath2vec} (or mp2vec for short) are two network embedding methods that generate objects' embedding vectors.
 These vectors are fed into a logistic regression classifier to predict objects' labels.
 Since node2vec is designed for homogeneous networks, we apply it to an HIN by ignoring the heterogeneity of the network.
 For metapath2vec, we test all the given meta-paths and report the best result.

-\textbf{(Graph-neural-network-based methods)}: \textbf{GCN} is a model that extends the convolution operation on graphs. \textbf{GAT} further integrates the attention mechanism in the convolutional layer.
-Both methods are designed for homogeneous networks.
+\textbf{(Graph-neural-network-based methods)}: \textbf{GCN} is a model that extends the convolution operation on graphs. \textbf{GAT} further integrates the attention mechanism in the convolutional layer. \textbf{MVGRL} is a self-supervised learning method.
+All the methods are designed for homogeneous networks.
 We apply them by converting an HIN to a homogeneous network using meta-paths and report the best result. \textbf{HAN}, \textbf{HetGNN}, \textbf{MAGNN}, \textbf{HGT}, \textbf{HDGI} and \textbf{HGCN} are state-of-the-art heterogeneous neural network models.
 Note that HAN, MAGNN and HDGI utilize meta-paths while others not.
 In particular, HDGI uses HAN as the base neural network model.
-For HetGNN and HDGI, since they are unsupervised, the learned object embeddings are fed into a logistic regression classifier to predict objects' labels.
+For MVGRL, HetGNN and HDGI, since they are unsupervised, the learned object embeddings are fed into a logistic regression classifier to predict objects' labels.